SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ##### Upgrading the Operator only

 You can use OLM to manage installing new versions of the Operator as they become available.
 The default install of the PubSub+ Event Broker Operator is set to perform automatic updates.
 This can be changed to `Manual` by editing the broker subscription in the `operators` namespace.

-If the Operator has been installed directly from the command line then update `deploy.yaml` to the new operator image tag, run `kubectl apply -f <updated-deploy.yaml>`, and then validate the updated deployment.

 #### Upgrade CRD and Operator